Part I Entry 12 of 84

 Sleep As A Commitment

 Protecting sleep requires treating it as a commitment rather than a remainder.
-Most people sleep for whatever time is left after everything else they believe is more important has been addressed.
+Most people sleep for whatever time is left after everything else they believe has higher claim.
 This means that every inefficiency during the day, every later-than-intended start to winding down, every one-more-episode decision, comes at the expense of sleep, which comes at the expense of the next day's functioning.
-The person who decides in advance when they will stop for the day, and who protects that stopping point with the same seriousness they protect their most important work, is making a different statement about what they believe sleep is.
+The person who decides in advance when they will stop for the day, and who protects that stopping point with the same seriousness they protect their highest-priority work, is making a different statement about what they believe sleep is.

 Rest is also not the same as sleep, though both matter.
 Genuine mental rest, time in which the cognitive work of the day stops, in which you are not consuming stimulating information, and in which the nervous system can actually downregulate, is what prepares the body and mind for sleep and what allows recovery to happen.
 The person who watches intense content until the moment they attempt to sleep, whose evening includes a continuous stream of information and decision-making, is not resting before bed.
 They are extending the activation of the day until they stop moving.
 This makes sleep worse, recovery incomplete, and the following day harder.